CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ Latest News from CodeMaster7000, NetFruit Technologies and GitHub ⚡

-- NEW & TRENDING: GitHub is currently celebrating reaching 100 million developers!
-The goal was to reach this figure by 2025, but we have blown right past that number.
+- NEW & TRENDING: GitHub is currently celebrating 100 million developers!
+The initial goal was to reach this figure by 2025, but we have blown right past that number!

 <img src="./Assets/githubusersgraph.webp" alt="Users Graph" width="600">